brimcg/visor/README.md

 If you have a shield design with different hole placements that you would like me to support, send a request to the contact listed below.
 If reasonable, I can publish a supporting design rather quickly.

 #### Most Recent H2 STL Models
-I've been printing these models for our local county health department on a Prusa i3 MK3.
+I've been printing these models for donation to our local county health department on a Prusa i3 MK3.
 I'm using PETG as material, 0.4mm nozzle, 0.2mm height, 70% infill.
 The high infill is only a small time penalty and gives a bit more robustness to the joins.
 Under these conditions, I'm seeing 1:54 print times for a Qty 2 piece print.
 I haven't optimized gcode at all, this is pure design optimization.
 So there is room for print optimizations.

 ##### H2 STL models for 3-hole shields using US standard hole punch
  - Three-pin **H2** headband with cinch [(Qty 1)](H2/stl/so_h2_us.stl) [(Qty 2)](H2/stl/so_h2_us_qty2.stl) for paracord